MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/sdn/plan/Plan-a-Software-Defined-Network-Infrastructure.md

 ## Physical Network Configuration

-Each physical compute host requires network connectivity through one or more network adapters attached to a physical switch port(s).
-The network is segregated into multiple logical network segments optionally backed by a Layer-2 [VLAN](https://en.wikipedia.org/wiki/Virtual_LAN).
-The IP subnet prefixes and VLAN IDs shown below are examples and must be customized for your environment based on guidance from your network administrator.
-If any of your logical networks are untagged or in access mode, use VLAN ID 0 for these networks when configuring the logical subnets in either System Center Virtual Machine Manager or PowerShell script configuration files.
+Each physical compute hosts require network connectivity through one or more network adapters attached to a physical switch port(s).
+A Layer-2 [VLAN](https://en.wikipedia.org/wiki/Virtual_LAN) supports networks divided into multiple logical network segments.

+>[!TIP]
+>Use VLAN 0 for logical networks in access mode or untagged.

 >[!IMPORTANT]
 >Windows Server 2016 Software Defined Networking supports IPv4 addressing for the underlay and the overlay.
 IPv6 is not supported.